 The abbey’s Gethsemane Chapel is a small chapel dedicated to remembrance featuring an Amnesty candle and a book of remembrance that records the details of Bath residents killed during the Second World War.

 There are 1,482 memorials at Bath Abbey, which represent a cross-section of society from regular working-class people to wealthy industrialists and it also includes memorials to notable figures such as celebrated 18th-century social figure, Beau Nash, the developer of Pitman shorthand, Isaac Pitman and the first governor of New South Wales, Admiral Arthur Phillip.
 These memorials are comprised of 635 wall tablets (only Westminster Abbey has more) and 847 memorials set into the floor of the abbey.The 49m- (161 ft)-high tower is accessible via 212 steps and it features a ring of 10 bells.
-The tower can only be visited by a 45–50-minute guided tour and these tours are currently suspended due to Covid-19 guidelines.
+The tower can only be visited by a 45–50-minute guided tour.

 Visiting Bath Abbey

 Bath Abbey is in the historic centre of Bath and most points of interest in the city centre are no more than a 10-minute walk away.

 Admission is by a suggested £5 donation, which goes towards running and maintaining the abbey as well as for various charity projects.
 There is an additional £10 charge for tours of the abbey’s tower.

 Most areas of Bath Abbey are wheelchair accessible with the exception of the tower, which is accessible only via a narrow spiral stone staircase.